Hakim Ziyech: Early life

-Ziyech was born in Dronten, Flevoland, (the youngest sibling of nine children, five boys and four girls) to Moroccan-Riffian parents from Tafoughalt, a Berber village of the tribal confederation of Aït Iznassen located near Berkane in northeastern Morocco.
+Ziyech was born in Dronten, Flevoland to Moroccan parents from Tafoughalt, a Berber village in northeastern Morocco.
+His parents belonged to the tribal confederation of Aït Iznassen located near Berkane.
 Ziyech grew up in the southern part of Dronten.
-His two older brothers Faouzi and Hicham were born in Berkane.
-Like many Moroccans between the 1960s and 1990s, a large number of people from northern Morocco emigrated to Belgium and the Netherlands in search of work and better living conditions.
+He was the youngest of the 9 children in his family.
+Like many Moroccans between the 1960s and 1990s, a large number of people from northern Morocco emigrated to the Benelux in search of work and better living conditions.
 (Note: Belgium and the Netherlands have experienced massive Moroccan immigration from northern Morocco.
-See: Moroccans in the Netherlands) This was also the case for Hakim Ziyech's father who left Morocco in 1967 with his two sons Faouzi and Hicham (Note: Faouzi and Hicham are Hakim's two older brothers) for the Netherlands where he worked in a metal factory.
-Ziyech's mother joined her husband in the Netherlands at the age of eighteen and stayed at home and took care of the children in Dronten.
-Hakim has double nationality: Dutch and Moroccan.
+See: Moroccans in the Netherlands) Hakim Ziyech's father left Morocco in 1967 with his two sons Faouzi and Hicham (Note: Faouzi and Hicham are Hakim's two older brothers) for the Netherlands where he worked in a metal factory.
+Ziyech's mother joined them in the Netherlands and took on the role of homemaker.
+Hakim has dual nationality of The Netherlands and Morocco.
 With his brothers and his friends from the neighborhood, Ziyech spent hours playing football on the Cruyff Court esplanade opposite his home.
-Learning his first skill moves there, football quickly became a passion.
 During his childhood, Ziyech regularly watched Ajax stars on television such as Wesley Sneijder, Zlatan Ibrahimović and Rafael van der Vaart.
 "There were a few players I loved watching, like Ronaldinho and Zinedine Zidane ...players of that caliber.
 I watched them a lot when I was little.
 I remember when I was ten years old, I watched their videos on YouTube every day", he said in an interview with UEFA in 2019.